Utility bench

-A weight training bench is a piece of exercise equipment used for weight training.
-Weight training benches may be of various designs: fixed horizontal, fixed inclined, fixed in a folded position, with one adjustable portion, with two or more adjustable portions, with racks to hold bars, etc. In the limit, the definition of a bench blurs into that of combinations that mix a bench and associated equipment.
+A utility bench or weight training bench is a piece of exercise equipment used for improving or facilitating weight training.

+There are many different designs of utility benches: fixed horizontal, fixed inclined, fixed in a folded position, with one adjustable portion, with two or more adjustable portions, with racks to hold bars, etc.

+Utility benches may have associated equipment integrated into the bench for performing specific exercises.

+Many weight machines have utility benches integrated into them.

-Benches are manufactured by many different vendors, in an array of qualities, features, and prices.
+Utility benches are manufactured by many different vendors, in an array of qualities, features, and prices.